midhunkalarikkal/FullDomain/Notes/js.md

 ## `Event Loop` ##
 ===================
 - The event loop is a crucial part of JavaScript's concurrency model.
-- The event loop constantly checks the callback queue for completed asynchronous operations.
+- The event loop constantly checks the callback queue for completed asynchronous callback operations.
 - If the call stack is empty, the event loop takes the first callback from the queue and pushes it to the call stack for execution.

 - The browser’s JavaScript engine like V8 doesn’t have a thread pool like Node.js.
 Instead, the browser uses Web APIs to handle asynchronous task
 - Once the tasks are completed the callback function is stored in the callback queue for the execution
 - example apis
-  - Timers API
+  1. Timers API
    - setTimeout()
    - setInterval()
    - clearTimeout(), clearInterval()
-  - DOM Events API
+  2. DOM Events API
    - addEventListener()
    - click, input, submit, keypress events, etc.
-  - Network / HTTP API
+  3. Network / HTTP API
    - XMLHttpRequest (XHR)
    - fetch()
    - WebSockets
-  - Storage APIs
+  4. Storage APIs
    - localStorage
    - sessionStorage
    - IndexedDB
    - Cache API
-  -  Worker APIs
+  5. Worker APIs
    - Web Workers
    - Service Workers
-  -  History & Navigation
+  6. History & Navigation
     - window.history
     - window.location